 Communicate – communicate with your student regularly.
 To encourage self-advocacy in our students, we insist that it is the student’s responsibility to communicate with parents.
 Encouraging open lines of communication with your students before they start college can help to maintain the expectations for communicating information.
 Once the semester begins, asking your student about their academic performance, the services they are utilizing, or how they are working through any struggles can be a great opportunity for your student’s growth.

-Read – if you have not yet, familiarize yourself with the rights and responsibilities your student has under The Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, and help your student understand them as well.
+Read – if you have not yet, familiarize yourself with the rights and responsibilities your student has under The Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, and the Minnesota State Board Policy 1B.4.

 Preparing for Postsecondary Education